A significant disruption isn’t needed to cultivate supply chain resilience, but it can help

 Improving supply resilience requires a new approach to increase trust and transparency

-Supply reliability for pharmaceuticals and essential medications
+Supply resilience for essential medications

 The Novaplus Enhanced Supply Program directly addresses supply chain resilience by providing additional inventory for critical drugs that are necessary for providing immediate and high-quality patient care.

 Aligning values and expertise creates the foundation for integrated success